 When visitors submit a query through our contact form we collect the data shown in the form, and also the visitor’s IP address and browser user agent string to help spam detection.

 Cookies help us understand who our visitors are and what they like to browse, and therefore they help us to customise and improve your experience of our website.
 They don’t allow us to personally identify any visitors and are not harmful to you or your computer/device.
-You can block cookies by activating settings in your browser that refuse some or all cookies.
+You can block cookies by activating settings in your browser that refuse some or all cookies (see this browser cookie blocking guide).
 If you do so you may not be able to access parts or features of our site.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.